-LiveChat serves as a customer service platform with live chat support, help desk and web analytics functionalities, allowing users to provide 24/7 support to customers.
-The core feature of the software is its chat tool, where both service and sales team can answer customers' questions in real tim...
+LiveChat serves as a customer service platform with live chat support, help desk and web analytics functionalities, with the goal of allowing users to provide 24/7 support to customers.
+The core feature of the software is its chat tool, where both service and sales team can answer customers' ques...

 LiveAgent is an online live chat and help desk software that’s especially popular with e-commerce businesses at the small and midsize level.
 In addition to their core live chat application, the vendor also offers ticket management, online self-service portals and change and license management, al...

 Desk.com was a helpdesk, ticketing, and customer support product offered by Salesforce.
 It is no longer sold.
 Desk.com collects and organizes all of an organization’s customer conversations (Facebook, Twitter, Gmail, chat) into a prioritized actionable list, and gives business simple tools to eff...

 Kayako is a help desk / ticketing product and is available is both SaaS and on-premise configurations.
 Is is built in PHP and uses my SQL.
 The product competes with HelpSpot, ZohoSupport, Freshdesk and Zendesk.
 The Kayako Engage edition may be deployed as a live chat system without ticketing at ...